When the bladder needs relief, the body’s cues are sometimes ignored for the sake of productivity or even leisure activities.

 Health Risks of Chronic Retention

 Some people, termed “pathologic holders of urine,” develop Hinman syndrome (non-neurogenic neurogenic bladder).
 These people struggle to relax after learning to hold their bladder for long periods.
 Extended holding can cause the bladder to back up to the kidneys.
-“In some cases, this can lead to severe kidney damage and kidney failure,” Das said.

-Why You’re Having Trouble Peeing
+Why You’re Having Trouble Urinating

 For example, in “virtually every” older male, the prostate enlarges and causes “what we call outflow obstruction or constriction of the urethra,” Kim said.
-He compared it to the urethra being like a garden hose, “imagine putting your foot on it to constrict the flow,” and that’s what happens with an enlarged prostate.

 Treatment Options and Prevention

 For younger patients, Kim recommends timed bathroom visits every three to four hours, even without urgency.
-If you don’t feel like it, “force yourself,” he added.
+If you don’t feel like it, “force yourself,” he said.
 Pelvic floor exercises may also help improve bladder control.

 “If you think about warm, infected urine sitting around, it just kind of festers,” Kim said.
 “And even if you chew the antibiotics, [the infection] keeps coming back.”